louis-dnb/BwuWiki/docs/Scripts/Combat/Boss Scripts/Pizza Vorkath/index.md

 > - Smoke cloud requires Ingenuity of the Humans also.
 > - Protection powders(From Whirligigs at Hets Oasis OR GE)
 > - Access to Mahjarat and other auras (Supreme Invigorate, Vampyrism, Dark Magic, Inspiration)
+> -  118 archaeology for Conservation of Energy (or boost from 110).

 </ContentBlock>
 </ContentBlock>